tiby312/dinotree_alg/design.md

 The sweep and prune algorithm is a good candidate to use since, for one thing is uses very little memory (just a stack that can be reused as you handle decendant nodes).
 But the real reason why it is good is the fact that the bots are likely to be stewn across a line.
 Sweep and prune degenerates when the active list that it must maintain has many bots that end up not intersecting.
 This isnt likely to happen for the bots that belong to a node.
 The bots that belong to a non leaf node are guarenteed to touch the divider.
 If the divider partitions bots based off their x value, then the bots that belong to that node will all have x values that are roughly close together (they must intersect divider), but they y values can be vastly different (all the bots will be scattered up and down the dividing line).
 So when we do sweep and prune, it is important that we sweep and prune along axis that is different from the axis along which the divider is partitioning.

-## Knowing the axis as compile time.

-A problem with using recursion on an kd tree is that every time you recurse, you have to access a different axis, so you might have branches in your code.
-A branch predictor might have problems seeing the pattern that the axis alternate with each call.
-One way to avoid this would be to handle the nodes in bfs order.
-Then you only have to alternate the axis once every level.
-But this way you lose the nice divide and conquer aspect of splitting the problem into two and handling those two problems concurrently.
-So to avoid, this, the axis of a particular recursive call is known at compile time.
-Each recursive call, will call the next with the next axis type.
-This way all branching based off of the axis is known at compile time.
-A downside to this is that the starting axis of the tree must be chosen at compile time.
-It is certainly possible to create a wrapper around two specialized versions of the tree, one for each axis, but this would leads to alot of generated code, for I suspect little benefit.
-Not much time is spent handling the root node anyway, so even if the suboptimal starting axis is picked it is not that big of a deal.

 ## Performance

 The construction of the tree may seem expensive, but it is still less than the possible cost of this algorithm.
 This algorithm could dominate very easily depending on how many bots intersect.
 That is why the cost of sorting the bots in each node is worth it because our goal is to make this algorithm the fasted it possibly can be.
 The load of the rebalancing of the tree doesnt very as much as the load of this algorithm.

-# Raycasting

-# Knearest

 # Nbody